Zeta611/mpi-sws-semantics/STRUCTURE.md

 * Exercise 56 is not present in the Coq development.

 ## Chapter 5
-* The development for Chapter 5 can be found in the file `axiomatic/hoare.v`.
+* The development for Chapter 5 can be found in the file `hoare.v`.
 * Exercises are provided in-line with the material.

 ## Chapter 6
-* The development for Chapter 6 can be found in the file `axiomatic/ipm.v`.
+* The development for Chapter 6 can be found in the file `ipm.v`.
 * Exercises are provided in-line with the material.

 ## Chapter 7
-* The development for Chapter 7 can be found in the folder `axiomatic/logrel.v`, in files:
+* The development for Chapter 7 can be found in the folder `logrel.v`, in files:
   + `syntactic.v` defines a syntactic type system for our language.
   + `logrel.v` defines the logical relation and proves the fundamental theorem.
   + `adequacy.v` proves adequacy of the logical relation.